 That said, chances are, you’ve gone through a similar situation before and prevailed.
 So, before you decide to wave that white flag, recall that past moment(s) and use the experience to remind yourself that there’s a light at the end of the tunnel – and most importantly, that you will get yourself out of the darkness once more.

 Having previously experienced multiple life ‘slumps’ in the past, fortunately, I have always opted to choose the latter.
 Cause in days where the going gets tough, the best and most effective way I’ve found to bring back my ‘mojo’, my excitement for life back is simply to show up each and every day.

 No matter how awful we feel and how much we’re tempted to sleep the day away, we must choose to get up, get dressed and show up for life.
-As Woody Allen, one of the greatest, albeit quirky movie directors said, “Eighty percent of success is showing up”.
+As Woody Allen, one of the greatest, albeit a quirky movie director, said “Eighty percent of success is showing up.”

 Stay the course, persevere and give it all you’ve got.

-You’ll see that soon enough, that spark you’ve been missing will make its way back and you’ll be brimming with energy & enthusiasm, ready to tackle whatever life have in store for you than ever before. 🙂
+You’ll see that, soon enough, the spark you’ve been missing will make its way back and you’ll be brimming with energy & enthusiasm, ready to tackle whatever life have in store for you than ever before!

 Read more: 5 Practical Ways to Get Unstuck